Raise your expectations. There’s much to see in Twentynine Palms.

 The desert landscape is stunning … Even in summer

 This town, which I visited 40 years ago while a teenager, has certainly changed and developed during that time.
 The desert still appears rocky and barren.
 But upon a closer look, there is much life, with barrel cactuses, cholla, and the famous Joshua Tress.
 The hills to the south of town change color as the day advances.
 In the late afternoon they take on a red glow.
 The heat is real (104 degrees on the days I visited.)
-Still, a desert breeze kept it from being completely stiffing.
+A desert breeze kept it from being completely stiffing.
 Nevertheless, sweat constantly runs down your back.
 You run the air conditioner the second you come in.
 You turn on the car and the A/C on before leaving.

-A Crossroads of Three Cultures
+A Crossroads of Four Cultures

 Driving down the main thoroughfare, 29 Palms Highway, the town appears to be populated by artists, homeless people, and Marines.
 Each group has left their mark and a strange synchronicity pervades the environment.